Is the Audi RS4 B7 a Future Classic? (And Should You Invest?)

 What engine did the B7 RS4 have?

-Unusually for an Audi RS car of its era, the German manufacturer decided against turbocharging the engine and instead relied on the raw power of a naturally aspirated V8.
+Unusually for an Audi RS car, the German manufacturer decided against turbocharging and instead relied on the raw, linear power delivery of natural aspiration.

-As a result the B7 sounds absolutely glorious at full tilt.
-It rumbles and roars its way up to the 8000+ rpm redline, and gargles and crackles like a seething troll on the way back down.
-Delightful.
+The resulting soundtrack is absolutely magnificent.
+The V8 rumbles and roars its way to the 8,000+ rpm redline, then gargles and crackles like a mechanical symphony on the overrun.

 What gearbox did the B7 RS4 have?

-The B7 RS4 was only available with a six-speed manual gearbox, which bucked the trend for fast-shifting semi-automatic systems that were being fitted to most executive saloons by 2006.
+The B7 RS4 was exclusively available with a six-speed manual transmission, bucking the contemporary trend toward semi-automatic systems that dominated executive performance cars by 2006.

 Audi RS4 B7 0-60